 As for the remainder of commitments, implementation of planned initiatives was limited.
 For example, the intended access-to-information legislation did not progress as outlined by the action plan.
 Under Commitment I, the Freedom of Information technical working committee instead approved development of the National Right to Information Policy (2020-2030) to inform future drafting of the legislation.
 The planned open data portal (Commitment 3) was shelved when the government changed, with priorities shifting to focus on development of a cloud-based system for information sharing.
-As for Commitment 4, there was no evidence of progress on developing a national strategy to give voice to informal economy participants or implementing a related pilot project.
+As for Commitment 4, progress on developing a national strategy to give voice to informal economy participants was delayed.
 Given uneven implementation, all of the commitments were carried forward to the next draft action plan.